bioconda/bioconda.github.io/_sources/recipes/clair3/README.rst.txt

    :replaces_section_title:
    :noindex:

    Clair3 is a small variant caller for long\-reads.
-Compare to PEPPER \(r0.4\)\, Clair3 \(v0.1\) shows a better SNP F1\-score with ≤30\-fold of ONT data \(precisionFDA Truth Challenge V2\)\, and a better Indel F1\-score\, while runs generally four times faster.
 Clair3 makes the best of both worlds of using pileup or full\-alignment as input for deep\-learning based long\-read small variant calling.
 Clair3 is simple and modular for easy deployment and integration.

    :homepage: https://github.com/HKU-BAL/Clair3
    :license: BSD-3-Clause